-- (a) Utilities Database Updates to the UFP database relating to transfer of ownership are the responsibility of the HQ Utilities Unit.
+- (a) Utilities Database Updates to the UFP database relating to transfer of ownership are the responsibility of HQ Utilities.
 Contact Headquarters when changes need to be made to the database holder table, whether the transfer is region-specific or being done statewide. - (b) Filing: Region Regional transfers of ownership should be maintained at the region Utilities Office.
-An appropriate file or data system should be maintained to track the changes in ownership of various utilities within the region. - (c) Filing: Statewide The HQ Utilities Unit maintains a file or data system of statewide transfers of ownership as well as a database that tracks the historical changes in ownership of various utilities across the state.
+An appropriate file or data system should be maintained to track the changes in ownership of various utilities within the region. - (c) Filing: Statewide HQ Utilities maintains a file or data system of statewide transfers of ownership as well as a database that tracks the historical changes in ownership of various utilities across the state.